mathe-man/Sacard/README.md

 ## Bug
 List of the bugs to fix <br>
+- [Fixed?]
+Name: Description
-- [ ] Program doesn't launch by double-click when he should ask the user for path (Objects and env).
+- [ ] Terminal Only: Program doesn't launch by double-click when he should ask the user for path (Objects and env).
-- [ ] Calculation error when objects are in the exact same position.
+- [ ] Ultra speed: Calculation error when objects are in the exact same position.
-- [x] Collision bug
+- [x] Collision bug.